UNESCO Heritage Sites and Routes

 UNESCO World Heritage Site 2014

 The research conducted in the area has revealed that the settlement goes back to prehistoric times.
 However, the city became the capital of a kingdom in the 4th century BC, during the time of Philetaerus.
-Philetaerus founded the Attalid dynasty that ruled Pergamon from 281 to 133 BC.
-Especially in the 3rd century BC during the reign of Eumenes, one of the Attalid rulers, Pergamon greatly expanded its lands and succeeded in controlling almost the entire Aegean region.
+Philetaerus founded the Attalid dynasty that ruled Pergamum from 281 to 133 BC.
+Especially in the 3rd century BC during the reign of Eumenes, one of the Attalid rulers, Pergamum greatly expanded its lands and succeeded in controlling almost the entire Aegean region.

 The city can be visited in two parts, the Upper Acropolis and the Lower Acropolis.
 The Upper Acropolis has characteristics that are typical of Anatolian-type settlements like Troy and Hattusa: a well-defended hill surrounded by fortifications and the royal palaces, as well as structures that provide for the basic needs of this palace such as storage and cisterns.
-The most famous structure of the Upper Acropolis in the Hellenistic Pergamon Altar, most probably dedicated to Zeus and Athena.
+The most famous structure of the Upper Acropolis in the Hellenistic Pergamum Altar, most probably dedicated to Zeus and Athena.
 The altar was decorated with the battle of the Olympian gods against the Giants (known as the Gigantomachy) in high relief.
-The foundations of the altar are in situ but the reliefs are currently at the Pergamon Museum in Berlin, Germany.
+The foundations of the altar are in situ but the reliefs are currently at the Pergamum Museum in Berlin, Germany.
 Another giant structure on the Acropolis Hill is the Trajaneum, a temple dedicated to the Roman Emperor Trajan and Zeus Philios.
-The Hellenistic Theater of Pergamon, constructed on a steep hill, is a great example of the engineering skills of this period.
+The Hellenistic Theater of Pergamum, constructed on a steep hill, is a great example of the engineering skills of this period.

 It is highly recommended to set aside a full day here, and walk from the Acropolis to the modern city of Bergama, getting a view of the entire city situated on the hillside.
 At the Lower Acropolis, the Sanctuary of Demeter, and the private houses and market areas reflect an excellent layout of a Hellenistic city.
 The Serapis Temple, known today as “Red Basilica,” at the edge of Bergama, is also a monument that should not be missed.
 The Bergama Museum is a perfect way to complete this visit after visiting the Sanctuary of Asclepius at the foot of the Acropolis.
 The center of healing dedicated to the god of healing, Asclepius, is extremely well-preserved with many extant structures.